dtmtec/dyno_scaler/README.md

 It will check whether to scale up or down based on the number of workers running, pending jobs, and working jobs.

+For Sidekiq you can use `DynoScaler::Workers::Sidekiq.info` method instead of `Resque.info`.

 ## Heroku Deploy